Governance

 Town of Residence: Vergennes, VT

-Sivan Cotel is a strategic executive and board leader with more than 15years of experience, including eight years launching new startups and five years managing profit/nonprofit governing boards to drive business performance and client service excellence.
+Sivan Cotel is a strategic executive and board leader with 15-plus years of experience, including a decade-plus launching new startups and managing profit/nonprofit governing boards to drive business performance and client service excellence.
+A Wall Street and startup veteran focused on growing early-stage companies into successful businesses, he is currently the Chief Financial Officer of Mezcalum Mezcal.

-A startup veteran focused on growing early-stage companies into businesses, he was the Co-Founder and former Director of Operations of Stonecutter Spirits, which was successfully acquired at the end of 2020.
+Sivan was the Co-Founder of Stonecutter Spirits, which was successfully acquired at the end of 2020.
 The Vermont producer of gin and whiskey was founded in 2013, and won top industry awards after launching its Single Barrel Gin in 2015 and Heritage Cask Whiskey in 2016 to rave reviews.
 Both products won the prestigious Good Food Award.

 Before launching Stonecutter Spirits, Sivan was previously the Chief Operating Officer and Chief Financial Officer of WhistlePig Whiskey, producer of one of the highest-rated rye whiskies ever.
-With experience building and developing ideas from concept to fruition, he also continues as an independent business consultant and enjoys helping growing companies develop their operational and business planning.
+After Stonecutter Spirits, he served as the Chief Financial Officer of Siempre Spirits Limited, producer of fine tequila available throughout the U.S. and Canada.
+With experience building and developing ideas from concept to fruition, he also offers business strategy consulting focused on operational and business planning for startups and growth businesses.
+Sivan has helped companies in beverage alcohol, manufacturing, consumer product goods, branding & design, health care, construction and other industries.

 Headshot of UVMHN trustee Victoria Duley.
 She is posing for the camera in front of a white background.
 She has long blond hair and is wearing a red blouse under a white suit jacket.